 Looking to explore more of Laos beyond the usual destinations Luang Prabang and Vientiane?
-I had a chance to check out an under-the-radar spot in Central Laos on a writing assignment known as the Laos Loop, where I travelled through Bolikhamxay and Khammouane provinces on a 5-day road trip that started and ended in Vientiane.
-If you are keen to see a very untouristy and natural side of Laos, here’s a guide on things to do on the Laos Loop.
+I had a chance to check out an under-the-radar spot in Central Laos on a writing assignment.
+Known as the Laos Loop, I travelled through the Bolikhamxay and Khammouane provinces on a 5-day road trip that started and ended in Vientiane.
+If you are keen to see a very untouristy and natural side of Laos, here’s a guide on what to see and things to do on the Laos Loop.

 The Loop is definitely off the beaten path – it’s mostly known to western bike-riders looking for their next big adventure, but Laos Tourism is looking to open up more of the country to more mainstream tourists.
 This media trip was pretty interesting because they invited a mix of journalists and tour agents from various countries around the region to experience the Loop and give feedback on how we think it can be promoted or improved upon for your general tourists.